+A

+EDI Services- A Vendor Opportunity to Market True Competitive Advantage Benefits

-Α EDI Services-EDI is set to impact all types and sizes of business and public sector organisations in Europe during the rest of the current decade.
-Its imple-A Vendor Opportunity mentation has the power to enable organisations to seize and retain a to Market True competitive advantage vis-a-vis their rivals.
-Failure to implement EDI Competitive Advantage could well mean the opposite - businesses and organisations that ignore Benefits or reject EDI could be disabled from continuing their activities in the sectors in which they operate.
+EDI is set to impact all types and sizes of business and public sector organisations in Europe during the rest of the current decade.
+Its implementation has the power to enable organisations to seize and retain a competitive advantage vis-a-vis their rivals.
+Failure to implement EDI could well mean the opposite - businesses and organisations that ignore or reject EDI could be disabled from continuing their activities in the sectors in which they operate.

 Defining the boundaries of EDI is problematic.
 In the strictest definition as used by INPUT, EDI is the computer-to-computer exchange of information between applications belonging to two different autonomous organisations, who wish to communicate with each other.
 It therefore implies that both the organisations involved in the exchange are computerised.
-In practice, however, EDI operations may be involved between companies which are not fully in this happy state: · Manual intervention may take place at one or more points in the chain of communications. · Business procedure changes may be forced on a reluctant but weaker business trading partner who is not computerised by a stronger client company.
-The market in Western Europe for EDI software and service was \$50 million in 1990 and this figure is split between: Network Services expenditure.
-Software Products.
-Professional Services
+In practice, however, EDI operations may be involved between companies which are not fully in this happy state:

+- Manual intervention may take place at one or more points in the chain of communications. - Business procedure changes may be forced on a reluctant but weaker business trading partner who is not computerised by a stronger client company.

+The market in Western Europe for EDI software and service was \$50 million in 1990 and this figure is split between:

+- Network Services expenditure.

+- Software Products.

+- Professional Services.